 Tips for Kid’s Summer Sleep Routine

-Summer is a time of joy and freedom for kids.
-However, having a stable sleep routine helps to support healthy growing bodies and minds.
-Not too mention help keep happy temperaments as well.
 When there is no school or daycare to wake up for, sleeping in is tempting.
-When the sun is out later and later in the evening, it can also make going to bed that much more difficult.
-We are here with our top tips on how to stay on how to maintain a summer sleep routine for your little ones.
+And when the sun is out later and later in the evening it can also make going to bed that much more difficult.
+Which is why we are here with our top tips on how to maintain a summer sleep routine for your little ones.

 You may also like: How To Get Your Kids Back On A Sleep Schedule

-Get The Proper Amount of Sleep:
+Make Sure They Get The Proper Amount of Sleep:

-- Infants (1 to 2 years old) – 11 to 14 hours per day (including naps)
+• Infants (1 to 2 years old) – 11 to 14 hours per day (including naps)

-- Toddlers/Young Kids (3 to 5 years old) – 10 to 13 hours per day (including naps)
+• Toddlers/Young Kids (3 to 5 years old) – 10 to 13 hours per day (including naps)

-- Children (6 to 12 years old) – 9 to 12 hours per day
+• Children (6 to 12 years old) – 9 to 12 hours per day

-- Teens (13 to 18 years old) – 8 to 10 hours per day
+• Teens (13 to 18 years old) – 8 to 10 hours per day

 These numbers are general guidelines for what works best for most kids these ages.
 It is also a general average, if they stay up one night and make up for it with a long nap or sleeping in the next day, this is perfectly normal.